Gramli/ReflectionBenchmark/README.md

 ### Summary
 As we can see implementation with **Dictionary** is much faster and do not allocate memory when we try to get value by key, but it has to be edited every time we add a new item to Enum.
-**Reflection** is slower (but we are still talking about nanoseconds so process 25K items takes 33 milliseconds) and allocate memory in consequence of which runs GC.
+**Reflection** is slower and allocate memory in consequence of which runs GC.
 In the case of 25k items it is a lot of garbage collections and allocated memory.
 On the other hand with relfection we don't care about Enum editing.

 **In this case reflection is insufficient for bunch of method calls, but till hundred of calls it seems totally OK and also our code is generic.**